fdaPDE/fdaPDE-cpp/README.md

-# fdaPDE: iterative methos for ST-PDE
+# fdaPDE: iterative method for ST-PDE

 This repository contains the development version of fdaPDE package.
 In particular it contains the implementation of an iterative method for ST-PDE models.